eteixido/Knime-workflows-FishInspector/README.md

 ## Workflow for concentration-response analysis based on thresholds for the deviation of features from normal phenotypes

-This workflow creates the concentration-response curves for the morphological features analysed with the FishInspector using the xls files obtained with this [workflow](FishInspector_features.knwf).
+This workflow creates the concentration-response curves for the morphological features analysed with the FishInspector using the xls files obtained with the two last workflows.
 The concentration-response curves are derived using a four-paramater log-logistic function with the R package [drc](https://cran.r-project.org/web/packages/drc/drc.pdf).

 [KNIME workflow archive](Concentration_response_curves.knwf)